-If k = 0, then a sufficient condition for range restriction is that the density is not equal at the upper and lower truncation points.
-If the distribution is symmetric around 0, then we require that $L \neq -U$ .
+If k=0, then a sufficient condition for range restriction is that the density is not equal at the upper and lower truncation points.
 This is obviously satisfied if the truncation is one-sided, e.g. if the distribution is half normal.
-Because in economics many variables are non-negative, the assumption of range-restriction is not restrictive.
-Moreover, most economic variables are bounded, and it is unlikely that the population distributions of economic variables are such that the densities are are exactly equal at lower and upper truncation points.
+Furthermore, a range restricted distribution may also be obtained by truncating a distribution with unbounded support, where the bounds L and U may diverge to $-\infty$ and ∞ with the sample size going to infinity.

-Because we observe the marginal distribution of x and that of $x^$ one might wonder whether the assumption that the distributions of $x^$ and the measurement error are both range restricted together with the measurement error model has testable implications.
-For instance, if both $x^$ and the measurement error are nonnegative, then x is also nonnegative.
-If both are bounded, then x is also bounded with a support that is larger than that of $x^$ , if the measurement error has a support that includes both negative and positive values.
-If the support of $\varepsilon$ is bounded from below by a positive number, the lower bound on the support of x will be larger than that of the support of $x^$ .
-The only case that is excluded is a support of x that is a strict subset of that of $x^$ .
+Because we observe the marginal distribution of x and that of x^ , one might wonder whether the assumption that the distributions of x^ and the measurement error are both range restricted together with the measurement error model has testable implications.
+For instance, if both x^ and the measurement error are non-negative, then x is also non-negative.
+If both are bounded, then x is also bounded with a support that is larger than that of x^ , if the measurement error has a support that includes both negative and positive values.
+If the support of ε is bounded from below by a positive number, the lower bound on the support of x will be larger than that of the support of x^ .
+The only case that is excluded is a support of x that is a strict subset of that of x^ .
 Note that our assumption is compatible with the classical measurement error assumption, because we do not impose restrictions on the support of x.